Frank Minnifield

-Frank LyDale Minnifield (born January 1, 1960) is an American former professional football player who was a defensive back for the Cleveland Browns in the National Football League (NFL) from 1984 to 1992.
+Frank LyDale Minnifield (born January 1, 1960) is an American former professional football cornerback for the Cleveland Browns in the National Football League (NFL) from 1984 to 1992.
+He played college football for the Louisville Cardinals.

-High school career
+Early life

 Minnifield attended Henry Clay High School in Lexington, Kentucky.

 College career

 Considered too small for college football at just 5'9" and 140 pounds, he walked on to the football team at the University of Louisville, earning a scholarship spot for his final three years.
 As a junior in 1981, he led the nation in average yards per kickoff return (30.4) and led his team in punt returns.

 Professional career

 After graduation in 1982, Minnifield joined the Chicago Blitz (later the Arizona Wranglers) of the USFL.
 He successfully sued the Wranglers for the right to move to the NFL, and signed as a free agent with the Browns in 1984.
 Minnifield became a fixture at cornerback for Cleveland and was named to the Pro Bowl four straight years from 1986 to 1989.
-Known for his aggressive bump-and-run coverage and hard hitting style, he was named to the NFL 1980s All-Decade Team as selected by voters of the Pro Football Hall of Fame.
+Known for his aggressive bump and run man coverage and hard hitting style, he was named to the NFL 1980s All-Decade Team as selected by voters of the Pro Football Hall of Fame.
 He and fellow cornerback Hanford Dixon named the Dawg Pound cheering section at Cleveland Stadium.